lesik248/lab2-task1-gr10b-yarmosh/README.md

 # Overview

-It is public template of assignment `"labrabota 3"` for FPMI students
+It is public template of assignment `"labrabota 2"` for FPMI students Meow!!!!!!

 # Usage

-Please, edit README and add some details, as instance **{add your last name, first name and group number}**.
+Yarmosh Alesya 10 group

 # Building

 Please, import repository and use for repl.it project, which is defined in the assignment "labrabota 3".
+Done!